 When Bishop Nikolai returned to the United States in 1946, he taught at three Orthodox seminaries, including Saint Tikhon's Seminary in Pennsylvania.
 He insisted on teaching in English, though until that time most courses had been offered in Russian.
 Bishop Nikolai's vision led him to understand that men who would serve in American parishes needed to be taught in their own language.

 Saint Nikolai's vision was extensive.
-He found a lesson in the life of the unbaptized Mahatma Gandhi, writing: "Against weapons, ammunition and army Gandhi places fasting; against skill, wiliness and violence he places prayer; and against political quarrel, silence."
+He found a lesson in the life of the Hindu leader Mahatma Gandhi, writing: "Against weapons, ammunition and army Gandhi places fasting; against skill, wiliness and violence he places prayer; and against political quarrel, silence."

 Christ gave the example of fasting, prayer and silence to His disciples, of course.
-Bishop Nikolai considered Gandhi a "warning" from God to Christian believers not to abandon those three sources of spiritual power given by the Lord so long ago, but largely ignored today.
-The lesson Saint Nikolai took from Gandhi, like the others he offers, are helpful for every day of our lives.
+Bishop Nikolai considered Gandhi a "warning" from God to Christian believers not to abandon those three sources of spiritual power given by the Lord long ago but largely ignored today.
+The lesson Saint Nikolai took from Gandhi, like the others he offers, remind us of the value of God's gifts to the world.